 This brine is very simple: water and salt.
 And you need to brine for 1-2 hours.

 Tip: You can do this the day ahead.
-Brine, then drain and pat dry, and keep the pork in the fridge until you are ready.
+Brine, then drain and pat dry, and keep the meat in the fridge until you are ready.

 The stuffing is simple mixture of a flavorful cheese you like (I like fontina or havarti – both are flavorful and melt well) and chopped fresh herbs.
 Mix it all together and then stuff each pork chop equally.
 Press the stuffing all the way to the edges of the pocket and compress the stuffing until it’s all in the there.